browserstack/browserstack-fastlane-plugin/README.md

 ## Example

 Please refer this [sample android project](https://github.com/browserstack/browserstack-android-sample-app), which demonstrates the use of this plugin.
-You can easily upload your app using [BrowserStack Faslane Plugin](https://rubygems.org/gems/fastlane-plugin-browserstack) and execute your test on BrowserStack cloud.
+You can easily upload your app using [BrowserStack fastlane Plugin](https://rubygems.org/gems/fastlane-plugin-browserstack) and execute your test on BrowserStack cloud.
 In order to configure the plugin add below action in your Fastfile.
 You can also check our [repository](https://github.com/browserstack/browserstack-fastlane-plugin).
 ```
 upload_to_browserstack_app_automate(
   browserstack_username: ENV["BROWSERSTACK_USERNAME"],
   browserstack_access_key: ENV["BROWSERSTACK_ACCESS_KEY"],
-  file_path: "browserstack_android_sample/build/outputs/apk/debug/browserstack_android_sample-debug.apk",
+  file_path: "<path_to_your_apk_or_ipa_file>",
   custom_id: "<custom_id_name>"
 )
 ```